Browser Settings, OS-Settings, Preferred-Language, Regional Settings, …

 UsageLocation: Similar to the Tenant Settings, you have to choose a Region when you create a new cloud user.
 This mandatory setting is primarily relevant for the license and feature set of the user.

-You can change this setting afterwards via GUI or using the powershell command
+You can change this setting afterward via GUI or using the Powershell command

 Set-AzureADUser -Identity A.User@yourtenant.onmicrosoft.com -UsageLocation DE

 The UsageLocation Values have to be entered in the ISO 3166-1 Alpha 2 format: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

 It might happen that you’ve got it done somehow to create an Azure AD Account without a region.
 If you’re using group-based licensing, the users UsageLocation is used, for accounts without configured UsageLocation, the usage location of the Tenant which will be pre-assumed.

 PreferredLanguage: If you’re traveling around and using foreign workstations to login you might have recognized that the Microsoft 365 Portal Page welcomes you in the language of the region which is set in your Browser or OS.
 When you login, the language changes to the language which is defined for your user in the Azure AD Attribute PreferredLanguage.
 If this optional Attribute has no value the Preferred Language of the tenant is chosen.